-Most dog walkers carry a plastic bag to clean up after their dog makes a mess.
+Most dog walkers will carry a plastic bag to clean up after their pet makes a mess.
 But, the latest advice is not to bag up dog poo in woodland areas.

-The idea is to brush or sweep it into the undergrowth or away from public footpaths.
+So, instead of using poop bags, the recommended method is to brush or sweep it into the undergrowth (e.g. away from public footpaths).

-The aim is to reduce the number of plastic bags left and discarded in urban areas.
+The aim is to reduce the number of plastic carrier bags being left abandoned and discarded in urban and rural areas.

-The MP is campaigning for better signage.
-Signs placed at the entrance of open rural spaces and parks would guide dog owners in the dog poop stick and flick method.
+One MP has campaigned for better signage.
+Hence, placing signs at the entrances to open rural spaces and parks would guide dog owners about the stick and flick method.

 There is no shortage of dog fouling laws in the United Kingdom.
-But, hanging poo-filled plastic bags from trees and bushes is now pervasive in many areas.
+But, hanging poo-filled plastic bags from bushes and trees has become commonplace in many areas.

 It is clear that we need new initiatives to tackle the problem in many rural areas.
-Research found local authorities in England and Wales receive around 70,000 complaints a year on dog fouling.
+Research found local authorities in England and Wales receive around 70,000 complaints about dog fouling each year.

-A Member of Parliament aims to stop people leaving poo-filled bags in the countryside.
-She say it is 'disgusting and a massive problem' that is polluting the environment.
+A Member of Parliament aims to stop people leaving poop-filled bags in the countryside.
+She says it is 'disgusting and a massive problem' that is polluting the environment.

 Many people like to walk their dog in the fresh air of the rural parks and woodlands.
-But, reports suggest the problem has worsened in the last few years.
+Even so, reports suggest the problem has worsened in the last few years.

-The number of dog poo bags hanging off trees, bushes, and railings has seen a significant increase.
+As a result, the number of dog poop bags in trees and plastic carriers hanging off bushes and railings has seen a significant increase.

-Most dog owners are aware of the litter and refuse laws in the United Kingdom.
+Most dog owners are familiar with the litter and refuse laws in the United Kingdom.
 Thus, they think picking it up and bagging it is the right thing to do.

 The problem starts when they cannot find any bins to throw away the mess.
-Some people jettison the poo-bag into the undergrowth.
-Others will sling it over any nearby garden fence.
+So, some will jettison the poop bag into the undergrowth.
+Whereas, others will simply sling it over any nearby garden fence.

 Dog owners must 'work with human nature'.
 Few will carry a messy dollop of dog poop on a two hour dog walk - and there are few rubbish bins in country forest regions.

 Ministers may press for better signage at entrances to forest areas and parks.
-The signs would give advice and guidance for proper dog poo disposal.
+The posters would give advice and guidance for proper dog poop disposal.

 Keep Britain Tidy is an independent environment charity based in the United Kingdom.
 They campaign to reduce litter and garbage.

 Their estimates suggest the UK has over eight million dogs.
-They produce a staggering 1,000 tonnes of dog excrement every single day.
+As such, canines produce a staggering 1,000 tonnes of dog excrement every single day.
 Those who know best say 10 weeks' worth of dog poo weighs about the same as St Paul's Cathedral.